-Dr. Jean Morrison was named University Provost and Chief Academic Officer of Boston University in January 2011.
-She provides leadership for the University’s overall academic, budgetary and planning processes and oversight of its academic programs, research, global programs, enrollment and student affairs.
+Jean Morrison was named University Provost and Chief Academic Officer of Boston University in January 2011.
+She provides leadership for the University’s overall academic, budgetary and planning processes and oversight of its academic programs, research, global programs, enrollment, and student affairs.

-Dr. Morrison is the University’s 2nd ranking officer.
-Since her appointment, she has overseen several key efforts designed to enhance BU’s academic quality and global competitiveness, including the development of a University-wide process for academic program review, the establishment of an Associate Provost position for Graduate Affairs to lead and oversee the University’s graduate education programs, new programming to advance digital learning, and the launch of a University-wide Arts Initiative.
+Provost Morrison is the University’s 2nd ranking officer and oversees the academic deans of BU’s 17 schools and colleges.
+Since her appointment, she has overseen several key efforts designed to enhance BU’s academic quality and global competitiveness, including the development of a University-wide process for academic program review, the launch of a University-wide Arts Initiative, and the establishment of new Associate Provost positions to lead and oversee the University’s efforts in graduate education, digital learning and innovation, and diversity and inclusion.

-At BU, Dr. Morrison holds a professorship in the Department of Earth & Environment.
+At BU, Provost Morrison is a professor in the Department of Earth & Environment.
 She received her Ph.D. from the University of Wisconsin, Madison in 1988; her M.S. from the University of Georgia in 1983; and her B.A. from Colgate University in 1980.